paetond1/mcdavid/README.md

 * pygame 2

 ## Running the Game
-After installing python3 and pygame, execute the following command in a terminal:
+After installing python3 and pygame, execute the following command in a terminal while inside the respository folder:
 ```
+mcdavid$ cd src
-mcdavid$ python3 src/main.py
+mcdavid/src$ python3 main.py
 ```